 Foshinur Spaceport Complex

 Still, we didn't set out for Tamar right away.
 We were evacuating the rest of the 41st with us and they had to be assigned spare droppers—which had to be brought in from where the rest of the fleet was hanging—and then there were the usual tasks of post-battle cleanup.
 Tank and 'mech recovery crews were sent out to salvage woofie and Cav alike.
-DropShips were filled with captured supplies the woofies had already landed for their logistic base, whether it was supposed to support their invasion or just a planetary garrison we didn't know, but there were weapons, ammunition, even whole 'mechs and aerospace fighters.
+Nobody was willing to trust that they wouldn't come back so leaving our material was out, and the powers that were wanted as many examples of their tech as possible.
+DropShips were filled with captured supplies the woofies had already landed for their logistic base.
+Whether it was supposed to support their invasion or just a planetary garrison we didn't know, but there were weapons, ammunition, even whole 'mechs and aerospace fighters.
+There were DropShips full of mechs and battle armor and fighters that Garth Radick had given up as 'ransom' for our winning the 'trial' for Planting.
 A construction battalion was landed and immediately went to work fighting fires started by the destruction of the hangers before turning its attention to repairing the trashed runways.

 I was halfway through writing up a formal request for a lance of engineers to be a permanent part of my squadron rather that an ad hoc attachment, when my terminal blanked.
 For a moment I thought I had just lost a request form I had spent nearly an hour on when it was replaced by a man's face.

 "Merlin?"
 I asked after a moment.
 His voice was familiar enough, but I had only seen him the once and a few days of field hygiene will change anyone's appearance.

 "Hear you're putting together a new unit," he said.

 "That's right," I said.
 "Cavalry squadron.
 First of the Fourth."

 "Good unit," he said.
 "Just about the most effective Indian-fighter regiment that the United States fielded."